bharadwajnunna/logic-gates/README.md

 Written in C++

-Now, This can be used to simulate logic gate circuits, Using the build area.
+Now, This can be used to simulate logic gate circuits, Using the build area (The build function in the class).